yuanhao-cui/Must-Reading-on-ISAC/README.md

 Definition: A design paradigm and corresponding enabling technologies, in which sensing and comms systems are integrated to efﬁciently utilize congested wireless/hardware resources, and even to pursue mutual beneﬁts.

+*Aims: include reproducible codes, good papers and a research libary.*

 Contributed by Yuanhao Cui, BUPT, and Fan Liu, SUSTech

 Supported by IEEE ComSoc ISAC Emerging Technology Inititive (ETI) &  IEEE SPS ISAC Technical Working Group (TWG)